Tenant ending a tenancy

 Breaking a fixed-term agreement without first obtaining the written agreement of the lessor can be costly.
 The tenant/s might have to pay rent and maintenance expenses on the property until the lessor finds a new tenant or the original tenancy period expires.
 The tenant/s may also be asked to pay other reasonable costs incurred by the lessor as a result of the tenant/s ending the tenancy agreement early.

 If the tenant/s need to end the agreement early, they should try to give as much notice as possible so the lessor can take all reasonable steps to find a replacement tenant as soon as possible.

 The tenant/s must also give the lessor a forwarding address at the end of any tenancy.

 Refer to the notices section for how and when to issue notices.

-Tenants can can get advice from Tenancy WA at a cost of $40.
-There is no means or income test to access this service.
+Tenants can can get advice from Tenancy WA at a cost of $40, which can be waived for people with low income or other hardship.